BinarCode/laravel-restify/docs-v3/content/auth/authorization.md

 position: 1
 ---

-After setting up the Restify configuration and the authentication, the next logical step is to protect your API Repositories against unauthorized users.
+After setting up the Restify configuration and authentication, the next logical step is to protect your API repositories against unauthorized users.

 ## Request lifecycle

-Before diving into details about authorization, it is important for you to understand what is the actual lifecycle of the request.
-On that account, you can know what to expect and how to debug your app at any point.
+Before diving into authorization details, it's important to understand the actual request lifecycle.
+This way, you'll know what to expect and how to debug your app at any point.

 ### Booting

-When you run a request (ie via Postman), it hits the Laravel application.
-Laravel will load every single Service Provider it has defined into `config/app.php` and [auto discovered ](https://laravel.com/docs/packages#package-discovery) providers as well.
+When you make a request (e.g., via Postman), it hits the Laravel application.
+Laravel will load every Service Provider defined in `config/app.php` and [auto-discovered](https://laravel.com/docs/packages#package-discovery) providers as well.

-Restify injects the `RestifyApplicationServiceProvider` in your `config/app.php` and it also has an auto discovered provider called `\Binaryk\LaravelRestify\LaravelRestifyServiceProvider`.
+Restify injects the `RestifyApplicationServiceProvider` in your `config/app.php` and also has an auto-discovered provider called `\Binaryk\LaravelRestify\LaravelRestifyServiceProvider`.

 - The `LaravelRestifyServiceProvider` is booted first.
-This will basically push the `RestifyInjector` middleware at the end of the middleware stack.
+This pushes the `RestifyInjector` middleware to the end of the middleware stack.

 - Then, the `RestifyApplicationServiceProvider` is booted.
-This will define the gate, will load repositories and make the auth routes macro.
-You now have full control over this provider.
+This defines the gate, loads repositories, and creates the auth routes macro.
+You have full control over this provider.

-- The `RestifyInjector` will be handled.
-It will register all the routes.
+- The `RestifyInjector` is handled.
+It registers all the routes.

-- On each request, if the requested route is a Restify route, Laravel will handle other middlewares defined in the `restify.php` -> `middleware`.
-Here is where you should have the `auth:sanctum` middleware to protect your API against unauthenticated users.
+- On each request, if the requested route is a Restify route, Laravel will handle other middleware defined in `restify.php` -> `middleware`.
+This is where you should have the `auth:sanctum` middleware to protect your API against unauthenticated users.

 ## Prerequisites